A complete guide to Miami's many museums

 Address: 95 NW 29th St., Miami

 Welcome to the sex, drugs and rock 'n' roll of art.
-This warehouse gallery is home to the personal taste and vision of the Rubell family, who have been collecting contemporary art since the 1960s.
+This warehouse gallery in Wynwood is home to the personal taste and vision of Mera and Don Rubell, who have been collecting contemporary art since the 1960s.
 Neon lights and massive murals coexist with moving mannequins and abstract sculpture in 45,000 sq. ft. of rotating exhibition space.
 The Rubells don't shy away from nudity or shock factor and hope to create discussions across generations with their avant-garde art choices - meaning you might not want to bring the kids or others with more sensitive tastes.
 Major artists in the collection include Maurizio Cattelan, Keith Haring, Paul McCarthy, Charles Ray, and David Salle.
-Doors close for a few months in the summer and fall to prepare for new exhibitions.
+Doors close for a few months in the summer and fall to prepare for new exhibitions opening during Art Basel in December.
 The building also houses a research library, sculpture garden, book store and gift shop.

 Vizcaya Museum and Gardens